New Zealand’s tax system does not include the following:

 In addition, in Clayton v Clayton (2016) NZSC 30, the Supreme Court followed the decision in Tasarruf Mevduati Sigorta Fonu v Merrill Lynch Bank and Trust Company (Cayman) Limited and others (2011) UKPC 17 in holding that reserved powers are property and therefore may be taken into consideration when reviewing the assets of a settlor in divorce proceedings.

 The most popular method of protecting assets in New Zealand is through the use of trusts.
-Trusts are part of New Zealand’s culture and it is estimated that there are between 300,000 and 500,000 trusts operating in New Zealand, making it the highest concentration of trusts per capita globally.
+Trusts are part of New Zealand’s culture and it is estimated that there are between 300,000 and 500,000 trusts operating in New Zealand, making it the highest concentration of trusts per capita, globally.

-While tax is not taken into consideration when establishing trusts, New Zealand does offer favourable tax treatments for trusts when compared with other jurisdictions.
+While tax is not taken into consideration when establishing trusts, New Zealand does offer favourable tax treatment for trusts when compared with other jurisdictions.
 For New Zealanders settling assets into a trust, there is also no estate duty, gift duty, stamp duty or capital gains tax.

 New Zealanders use family trusts to protect assets for beneficiaries from creditors, relationship-property claims, risky business ventures and lawsuits.